Ginjirō Fujiwara: Early life

+Political career

 In 1929, Fujiwara was appointed to a seat in the Upper House of the Diet of Japan.
 In 1933, he merged Oji Paper with Fuji Paper and Karafuto Industries, a paper company based in Karafuto to form New Oji Paper, with a market share of over 80%.
 He resigned his position as president of the new company in 1938 to become chairman of the board.
 The same year, he established a private university in Yokohama, of the Fujiwara Institute of Technology, to train engineers and managerial talent.
 The university is now the Faculty of Engineering of Keio University.

 In 1940, he was asked to join the cabinet of Mitsumasa Yonai as Minister of Commerce and Industry.
 In 1942, he was nominated a special advisor to the cabinet of Prime Minister Tōjō, with oversight over naval procurement, and in 1943 joined the Tōjō cabinet as a minister without portfolio.
 In 1944, under Tōjō’s successor, Kuniaki Koiso, he became Minister of Munitions.
 With the war situation quickly becoming critical, Fujiwara devoted his efforts to increasing the production of aircraft to defend Japan against the increasing Allied bombing attacks.
 He was astonished to find that aircraft built at Mitsubishi’s Nagoya works were being transported to the nearest airfields by ox cart.

+Post-political career

 Following the end of World War II, Fujiwara, along with all other members of the former Japanese government were arrested by the Supreme Commander of the Allied Powers and was held in Sugamo Prison on war crime charges, but his case was dropped soon after.

 In 1959, he turned over much of his private fortune to a charitable foundation, the Fujiwara Foundation of Science.
 The Foundation awards the Fujiwara Prize to scientists who have made important contributions to the advancement of science and technology.

 Fujiwara died of a stroke in 1960.
 He was posthumously awarded the Order of the Rising Sun, 1st class.
-His grave is at the Tsukiji Hongan-ji in Tokyo.

-Trivia

-Fujiwara lived in Shirokane-dai Minato ward, Tokyo.

-In Keio University Yagami Campus there is his statue.